 If you’re an iPhone user, consider shelling out $7.99 for Continual for Instagram.
-This app automatically trims your lengthier videos into 15-second increments for sharing to your Story.
+This app automatically trims your lengthier videos into 15-second increments for sharing them on your Instagram Story.
 You can then upload the clips together or individually.

 StorySplitter for iPhone

-Maybe $7.99 is just a bit too much just so you can share some longer videos.
-If you can’t justify the price for the previous app, StorySplitter is free for iOS users (.99 for the premium version).
+If you can’t justify the price for some video editing apps, StorySplitter is free for iOS users (.99 for the premium version).
 It does effectively the same thing, splitting videos into 15-second clips.